What to Wear in Hawaii

 If it is your first time, you might not know what to wear in Hawaii.
-The weather in Hawaii is tropical and mild, with temperatures ranging from 78 to 88 degrees Fahrenheit during the day and 65 to 75 degrees Fahrenheit at night.
-With such consistency throughout the year, as you might expect, there isn’t a lot variety in clothing that becomes necessary; however, there are still some recommendations which can be helpful for new travelers.
+The weather in Hawaii is tropical and mild.
+Temperatures range from 78 to 88 degrees Fahrenheit during the day and 65 to 75 degrees Fahrenheit at night.
+As you might expect, there is no need for true cold weather clothing in Hawaii.
+However, there are still some recommendations which can be helpful for new travelers.